Paradise Rider.

 I simply was not paying attention.
 I forgot that the paved lane I was riding on was about to end and become a gravel shoulder.
 I hit the stones at full speed and crashed after overcorrecting my front wheel.
 I was extremely lucky once again after my second bike crash in just over a year.
 With the exception of some severe road rash, a sore collarbone and a damaged front wheel, both me and my bike were pretty much okay.

 Although, Janine was not at all impressed.
 She had to travel up to get me and my bike in her Jeep.
-She spent the whole drive home berating me while I was in pain.
+She spent the whole drive back home berating me while I was in pain.
 She went on about how I was not acting my age and how I was not twenty years old anymore.
-How I needed to stop this nonsense bike riding and I needed to stop pushing my luck or my next accident might be my final accident.
+How I needed to stop all this nonsense bike riding and I needed to stop pushing my luck or my next accident might be my final accident.

 Blah Blah Blah.